 I promised I’d be back with more about my Berlin adventure, and here I am!
-Last month Christiann Koepke and I travelled through Berlin for a few days and we had the chance to meet up with Marta Greber from What Should I Eat For Breakfast Today for this *amazing* picnic.
+Last month I travelled through Berlin for a few days and had the chance to meet up with Marta Greber from What Should I Eat For Breakfast Today for this *amazing* picnic.
 Marta had come to my workshop in Croatia to lend a hand and is one of the warmest, sweetest, and friendliest people I’ve ever met.
 And not only that, but she is an incredible cook to boot!
 After we shot these savory pies they got very cold and I woofed it down since I hadn’t had breakfast that morning, and even chilled these pies tasted insanely good.
 I can only imagine the heaven that would exist being able to eat one of these guys warm from the oven!
 Savory pastries are severely underrated, in my opinion, I think they should be as common if not more common than the sweet ones.
 There’s just something about cheese and bread and salt and veggies and butter all rolled into one that makes my stomach grumble in the most wonderful way.
 We had another breakfast snack with Marta that I’ll be sharing in a separate post, but just a head’s up that it involves both pumpkin and chocolate.
 So yeah, get excited folks 😀

 Savory Pumpkin and Rosemary Pie

-- about 2 ounces Jerusalem artichoke
+- 2 ounces Jerusalem artichoke

-- 4 ounces feta, freshly crumbled
+- 4 ounces feta (freshly crumbled)

 - 1 tablespoon diced fresh rosemary

 - 2 cloves garlic (minced)

 - 2 1/2 cups all-purpose flour

 - 2 tablespoons granulated sugar